 Since establishing the Capital Contribution Account, InvestSC has eliminated the risk of default to the funds.
 The corresponding note in the audited financial statements has been revised to reflect that.
-The unfunded commitments to the individual funds and the Capital Contribution Account balances are as follows:
+As of December 31, 2015, the unfunded commitments to the individual funds are \$338,153 and the Capital Contribution Account balances is \$336,302.